Exponentiality of first passage times of continuous time Markov chains: Examples and application

-From a biological point of view, these results may be interpreted and used as follows.
-The rate $\bar{\mu}_2$ represents the proportion of time during which the host population has been treated after some time.
-From this proportion of time, we can determine the emergence time of a mutant pathogen.
-Then a treatment strategy can be designed.
+From a biological point of view, these results may be interpreted as follows.
+The rate $\bar{\mu}_2$ represents the proportion of time during which the host population has been treated.
+Then from this proportion of time, we can determine the distribution of the emergence time of a mutant pathogen.